henryluki/FormData/README.md

 # FormData
-formData support where window.FormData is undefined
+FormData support where window.FormData is undefined